Mojitas/Untitled_ergo-Hardware/README.md

 # untitled_ergo-Hardware
-A split keyboard with thoughts put into thumb key placement.
+A split BLE keyboard with thoughts put into thumb key placement.
-Looks lika Kyria except for different staggering.
+Looks like a Kyria keyboard except for different staggering and specifically made for being wireless.
+Draws a lot of inspiration from Mitosis.